-Due to ever-changing conditions, king fishing requires mobility and refined technique.
-Statistics have shown that 10% of the guides catch 90% of the King salmon taken on both the Kenai and Kasilof Rivers.
-Fishing with an experienced guide greatly increases your chances of landing one of these iconic salmon.
-We fish the Kenai with custom built river sleds powered by 50 HP. outboard motors.
+Due to ever-changing conditions, Alaska king salmon fishing requires mobility and refined technique.
+Statistics have shown that 10% of the Alaska fishing guides catch 90% of the Alaskan king salmon taken on both the Kenai and Kasilof Rivers.
+All-inclusive Alaska salmon fishing trips with experienced guides greatly increase your chances of landing one of these iconic Alaskan king salmon.
+We fish the Kenai with custom-built river sleds powered by 50 HP. outboard motors.

-Two runs of wild Kenai River King salmon combine to support the largest recreational fishery for this species in Alaska.
-The first run of Kings enters the river from mid-May through June.
+Two runs of wild Kenai River king salmon combine to support the largest recreational fishery for this species in Alaska.
+The first run of Alaskan king salmon enters the river from mid-May through June.
 The late run starts the first of July and ends when the season closes on July 31st.
-The early Kenai River run starting in May averages about 10,000 fish and the late run that begins on July 1 averages about 30,000 fish.
+The early Kenai River run of Alaska king salmon fishing starting in May averages about 10,000 fish and the late run that begins on July 1 averages about 30,000 fish.

-We fish the Kasilof with custom made 19-foot drift boats and motors are not allowed while fishing.
-The drift boat experience is unique and unlike the Kenai involves launching the boat at one location and floating down river 8-10 miles to the take out.
-The lack of motors makes for a very quiet yet exciting angling adventure.
+Our all inclusive Alaska salmon fishing trips on the Kasilof use custom made 19-foot drift boats, and motors are not allowed while fishing for king salmon in Alaska.
+The drift boat experience is unique and unlike the Kenai involves launching the boat at one location and floating down river 8-10 miles to the takeout.
+The lack of motors makes for a very quiet yet exciting Alaska fishing adventure.

-For those looking to experience the thrill of Alaska King Salmon fishing in a more remote or secluded location, a fly out to the West Side of Cook Inlet and beyond opens a myriad of fishing possibilities.
-From a helicopter adventure to a king salmon fishing expedition to the Nushagak, an all-day king salmon fly out trip offers much more than just spectacular fishing.
+For those looking to experience the thrill of fishing for king salmon in Alaska in a more remote or secluded location, a fly out to the West Side of Cook Inlet and beyond opens a myriad of Alaska fishing possibilities.
+From a helicopter adventure to an Alaska king salmon fishing expedition to the Nushagak, an all-day king salmon fly-out fishing trip offers much more than just spectacular fishing.
 You’ll experience breathtaking Alaska scenery and wildlife viewing both to and from your fishing destination and nothing compares to seeing the wilderness of Alaska from a floatplane.